civol/HDLRuby/README.md

 __Note__:

- - There is actually a fifth type of statement, the time statement.
-It will be discussed in section [Time](#time).
+ - There is a fifth type of statement, named the time statement, that will be discussed in section [Time](#time).

 ### Transmit statement

 A transmit statement is declared using the arrow operator `<=` within a behavior.
 Its right value is the expression to compute and its left value is a reference to the target signals (or parts of signals), i.e., the signals (or part of signals) that receive the computation result.

-For example following code transmits the value `3` to signal `s0` and the sum of the values of signals `i0` and `i1` to the first four bits of signal `s1`:
+For example, following code transmits the value `3` to signal `s0` and the sum of the values of signals `i0` and `i1` to the first four bits of signal `s1`:

 ```ruby
 s0 <= 3
 s1[3..0] <= i0 + i1
 ```

-The comportment of a transmit statement depends on the execution mode of the enclosing block:
+The behavior of a transmit statement depends on the execution mode of the enclosing block:

- - If the mode is parallel, the target signals are updated when all the statements of the current block are processed.
+ * If the mode is parallel, the target signals are updated when all the statements of the current block are processed.
- - If the mode is sequential, the target signals are updated immediately after the right value of the statement is computed.
+ * If the mode is sequential, the target signals are updated immediately after the right value of the statement is computed.

 ### Control statements